AndrewTweddle/CodingExercises/misc/WordRectangles/readme.md

 The second realization is that iterating through a pair of arrays or vectors of sub-nodes (ordered by character) would probably be quite efficient.
 The maps are useful for building up the tries.
 But they could be converted to a more streamlined trie structure once built.

-### Scala prototype (v1)
+### Scala prototype (v2)

 See: [source code](https://github.com/AndrewTweddle/CodingExercises/blob/master/misc/WordRectangles/Scala_v2/src/main/scala/com/andrewtweddle/wordrects/WordRectMain.scala)

 #### A change in data structure

-Modifying the Scala code to support multiple container types was very simple (though it did place the restriction of using only mutable collection types...
+Modifying the Scala code to support multiple container types was very simple (though it did place the restriction of using only mutable collection types)...

 ```Scala
   trait AbstractTrieNode[